 Throw a New Year’s Eve Party on a Budget

-Hit the Dollar Store — Shop the dollar store for cups, napkins, paper plates and plastic cutlery.
+Shop the dollar store for cups, napkins, paper plates and plastic cutlery.
 (You’ll probably find party favors like poppers and noisemakers, too.)
-It’s cheaper than the party store and since they’re going to be used once and thrown away, no one is going to judge the quality.
+It’s cheaper than the party store and since you’re going to use them once and throw them away, no one is going to judge the quality.
 Skip anything with the year stamped on it and go with solid colors instead.
 If you have any leftover you can use them during the year or save them for next New Year’s Eve.

-Start the Party Later — Starting the party later in the evening, perhaps 8 or 9 pm, means your guests will have eaten dinner before they arrive.
+Starting the party later in the evening, perhaps 8 or 9 pm, means your guests will have eaten dinner before they arrive.
 This allows you to serve light snacks and dessert, rather than a full meal, which will help you save big.
 Cheese and crackers, chips and dip, a fresh veggie tray and something sweet are all most people need to feel satisfied.

 The big moment of any New Year’s Eve party is the champagne toast at midnight.
 If you’re concerned about buying bubbly for a crowd, ask everyone to bring a bring a bottle of sparkling wine.
 You’ll end up with more than enough and everyone will have a chance to try a few different varieties.

 This is one party where it won’t be considered rude to have the TV on.
 Tune into any of a number of specials for coverage of celebrations from around the world and build up the excitement for when the ball drops at midnight.